ceigh/nuxt-chatra-module/README.md

 </script>
 ```

-All methods are in `this.$chatra` space, to check all supported methods,
+All methods are in `this.$chatra.methods` space, to check all supported methods,
 go to methods api [reference](https://chatra.com/help/api/#methods).

 # Development